bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-27-collaborative-agents.tocs_v2.md

-- 27 Collaborative Agents
+- **Collaborative Agents**
-  - 27.1 Decentralized Partially Observable Markov Decision Processes Dec-POMDPs model multiple agents with a shared objective acting independently under local partial observability.
-Each agent selects local actions based on individual observation histories while the state and single reward function are shared.
-This framework generalizes POMGs for cooperative multiagent settings; see [Oliehoek and Amato 2016](https://link.springer.com/book/10.1007/978-3-319-39399-3) for a comprehensive introduction.
+  - **Decentralized Partially Observable Markov Decision Processes (Dec-POMDPs)**
+    - Dec-POMDPs model multiple agents collaboratively maximizing a single shared reward under local partial observability.
+    - Each agent selects actions based on local observation histories without full state knowledge.
+    - The predator-prey problem demonstrates Dec-POMDP application with independent predator movements and a randomly moving prey.
+    - See F. A. Oliehoek and C. Amato's [A Concise Introduction to Decentralized POMDPs](https://link.springer.com/book/10.1007/978-3-319-29383-2) for a comprehensive introduction.
+  - **Subclasses of Dec-POMDPs**
+    - Subclasses differ by the number of agents, observability type (full, partial, joint full), and communication capability.
+    - Joint full observability implies combined agent observations reveal the true state; such Dec-POMDPs are Dec-MDPs.
+    - Factored Dec-POMDPs allow state, transition, observation, and reward independence decompositions to reduce complexity.
+    - ND-POMDPs use coordination graphs to structure rewards based on agent interactions in the hypergraph.
+    - MMDPs and MPOMDPs result from free communication and full sharing of observations and actions among agents.
-  - 27.2 Subclasses
+  - **Dynamic Programming**
-    Dec-POMDP subclasses vary by agent count, observability, and communication assumptions, influencing computational complexity.
-Joint full observability (Dec-MDP) means combined agent observations reveal the true state, though observations are not shared during execution.
-Factored Dec-POMDPs leverage transition, observation, and reward independence, reducing complexity and enabling models like ND-POMDPs with coordination graphs; for complexity classes see the table in the text.
-  - 27.3 Dynamic Programming
-    Dynamic programming solves Dec-POMDPs by iteratively applying the Bellman equation and pruning dominated joint policies, extending POMG dynamic programming methods to the collaborative setting.
-It requires reformulating the Dec-POMDP as a POMG with identical reward functions for all agents, allowing reuse of established algorithms.
+    - Applies Bellman equations iteratively with pruning of dominated policies to find optimal joint policies.
+    - Leverages previous POMG algorithms by aligning individual rewards with shared Dec-POMDP rewards.
-  - 27.4 Iterated Best Response
+  - **Iterated Best Response**
-    Iterated best response optimizes joint policies by repeatedly fixing all agents’ policies except one, and computing that agent’s best response, converging to a joint equilibrium.
-Though computationally efficient and typically fast, it may converge to suboptimal equilibria due to the existence of multiple Nash equilibria.
-  - 27.5 Heuristic Search
-    Heuristic search explores a fixed-size subset of joint policies to control exponential growth, guiding search via heuristics that estimate future beliefs by simulating random actions and observations.
-It expands conditional plans bottom-up and selects high-utility policies at each iteration, balancing tractability with policy quality; see [Seuken and Zilberstein 2007](https://www.ijcai.org/Proceedings/07/Papers/062.pdf) for details.
-  - 27.6 Nonlinear Programming
-    Nonlinear programming formulates Dec-POMDP policy optimization as a nonlinear program over fixed-size stochastic controllers, simultaneously optimizing action and node transition probabilities.
-This generalizes POMDP NLP approaches and can yield optimal joint controllers given the controller size; see [Amato et al. 2010](https://doi.org/10.1007/s10458-010-9135-2) for methodology.
+    - Iteratively updates a single agent’s policy assuming other agents’ policies fixed to find joint equilibrium policies.
+    - Fast convergence is typical due to shared rewards but may find suboptimal equilibria.
+    - Also known as joint equilibrium-based search for policies (JESP).
+  - **Heuristic Search**
+    - Explores a fixed number of joint policies guided by heuristic estimates of future beliefs and utilities.
+    - Controls exponential policy growth by selecting best joint conditional plans at each iteration.
+    - Memory bounded dynamic programming (MBDP) is a known variant.
-  - 27.7 Summary
+  - **Nonlinear Programming**
-    The section recaps Dec-POMDP characteristics, subclasses, and solution methods including dynamic programming, iterated best response, heuristic search, and nonlinear programming.
-It emphasizes the use of conditional plans under local observability and the varying computational trade-offs across approaches.
+    - Formulates fixed-size joint controller policy optimization as a nonlinear program generalizing single-agent POMDP NLPs.
+    - Optimizes policy node action and observation-update probabilities under Bellman consistency constraints.
+    - Employs solvers like Ipopt to optimize value functions given initial beliefs.
+    - Reference: Amato, Bernstein, and Zilberstein’s work on optimizing fixed-size stochastic controllers.
-  - 27.8 Exercises
+  - **Exercises**
-    Exercises cover practical and theoretical aspects of Dec-POMDPs, including their advantages over POSGs in collaborative robotics, distinctions of joint full observability, exploiting independence assumptions to decompose Dec-MDPs into individual MDPs, leveraging MMDP/MPOMDP models as heuristics in heuristic search, and formulating best response controllers using nonlinear programming.
-Each exercise includes fact-based solutions illustrating fundamental modeling and algorithmic insights.
+    - Highlight practical advantages of Dec-POMDPs in cooperative applications like robotics.
+    - Explain joint full observability implications versus individual state knowledge.
+    - Prove that transition, observation, and reward independence enable decomposition into separate MDPs.
+    - Discuss leveraging MMDP or MPOMDP solutions as heuristics in Dec-POMDP policy search.
+    - Describe computing best response controllers via nonlinear programming for use in iterated best response.